Peter Withe

-After his playing career he worked as a manager, predominantly in Southeast Asia.
+After his playing career, Withe worked as a manager, predominantly in Southeast Asia.

 Playing career

 Style of play

 Withe was a big, tall, strong, powerful and imposing centre-forward.
 Dangerous in the air, his ability to shield the ball was also an asset to teammates.
 His biggest successes were when paired with a sharp, quick strike partner.

 Club career

 Early career

 He began his career at Southport but left in 1971 after a handful of appearances.
 Late that year he made an appearance for the reserve team of Preston North End but soon moved on to Barrow for whom he made one appearance (against his former club Southport on 1 January 1972).
 After this he played in South Africa.

 Withe played for Wolverhampton Wanderers in two seasons from 1973.
 In 17 league games he scored three goals.

 During the summer of 1975, Withe spent one season in the United States as a member of the expansion Portland Timbers of the North American Soccer League (NASL).
 He scored 17 goals and added 7 assists in 22 games, leading the Timbers to first place in their division, and tied for the best record in the league at 16–6.
-Withe's goals that summer made him a Timbers fans favourite, who nicknamed him "The Mad Header" and "The Wizard of Nod".
+Withe's goals that summer made him a Timbers fan favourite, who nicknamed him "The Mad Header" and "The Wizard of Nod".
 In August the Timbers played two home play-off games in front of more than 30,000 fans each, numbers unheard of for US soccer at the time.
-They advanced to Soccer Bowl '75, the League Championship final, in San Jose, California on August 24, where they lost to the Tampa Bay Rowdies 2–0.
+They advanced to Soccer Bowl '75, the League Championship final, in San Jose, California on 24 August, where they lost to the Tampa Bay Rowdies 2–0.

 Withe returned to the West Midlands to join Birmingham City in 1975.
 He scored nine goals in 35 league games in just over a season before departing early in the 1976/77 season.